-Author has written 24 stories for Naruto, Young Wizards, Harry Potter, Incredibles, D N Angel, Pandora Hearts, Fullmetal Alchemist, DragonFable, Chronicles of Narnia, Monty Python, Detective Conan/Case Closed, Blue Exorcist/青の祓魔師, and Slayers.
+Author has written 46 stories for Naruto, Young Wizards, Harry Potter, Incredibles, D N Angel, Pandora Hearts, Fullmetal Alchemist, DragonFable, Chronicles of Narnia, Buffy: The Vampire Slayer, Chronicles of Elantra, Bleach, Ascension, Avatar: Last Airbender, Gurren Lagann, Princess Tutu, Monty Python, Detective Conan/Case Closed, Blue Exorcist/青の祓魔師, Slayers, and Captain America.

 Random facts about me: